dr-robert-li/jekyll-blog/all_collections/_posts/2024-04-29-ai-training-data-model-collapse.md

 ---
 layout: post
-title: The Looming Crisis of AI Training Data and the Spectre of Model Collapse
+title: The Looming Crisis of AI Training Data and the Spectre of Model Collapse.
+What can we do about it?
 date: 2024-04-29
 categories: [AI, Research, Training, Data, Model Collapse]
 ---